- Home

 Should You Buy the 2022 Volkswagen Tiguan?

-Its complaint rate (28 per 10k sold) is above the SUV segment average of 13.7.
+Its complaint rate of 28 per 10,000 vehicles sold runs above the SUV segment average of 14.3.
 The most common reports involve engine (44).

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (44).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (44).
+An extended warranty is worth pricing out.

 Compared to the 2023 Volkswagen Tiguan, which scored 12 points higher.
 See also the 2021 Volkswagen Tiguan for an earlier comparison.